csmith/docker-rerun/README.md

 ## What's supported

-At present docker-rerun supports a small number of commonly used arguments:
+At present docker-rerun supports copying a number of commonly used arguments:

     * Commands (trailing arguments)
     * Environment variables (-e/--env)